John Mearsheimer: Offensive realism

-Mearsheimer is the leading proponent of the neorealist theory of offensive realism.
+Mearsheimer is regarded as the leading proponent of the neorealist theory of offensive realism.
 The structural theory, unlike the classical realism of Hans Morgenthau, places the principal emphasis on security competition among great powers within the anarchy of the international system, not on the human nature of statesmen and diplomats.
 In contrast to another structural realist theory, the defensive realism of Kenneth Waltz (the founder of neorealism), offensive realism maintains that states are not satisfied with a given amount of power but seek hegemony for security because the anarchic makeup of the international system creates strong incentives for states to seek opportunities to gain power at the expense of competitors.
-Mearsheimer summarized that view in his 2001 book The Tragedy of Great Power Politics:

-Given the difficulty of determining how much power is enough for today and tomorrow, great powers recognize that the best way to ensure their security is to achieve hegemony now, thus eliminating any possibility of a challenge by another great power.
-Only a misguided state would pass up an opportunity to be the hegemon in the system because it thought it already had sufficient power to survive.

 Mearsheimer dismisses democratic peace theory, which claims that democracies never or rarely go to war with each other.
 He also does not believe it to be possible for a state to become a global hegemon.
 Although that is theoretically possible, there is too much landmass and too many oceans, which he posits as having effective stopping power and acting as giant moats.
 Instead, he believes that states can achieve only regional hegemony.
 Furthermore, he argues that regional hegemons attempt to prevent other states from gaining hegemony in their region since peer competitors would be free to roam and thus could interfere in the established regional hegemon's neighborhood.
 States that have achieved regional hegemony, such as the United States (see Monroe Doctrine), will act as offshore balancers by interfering in other regions if the great powers in those regions cannot prevent the rise of a hegemon.
 Mearsheimer's theory of offensive realism has become a popular explanation of the American strategic approach in resisting China as a growing superpower that might one day unseat America's dominant position.